awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 (1 row)
 ```

-After this runs, you can check the history in the `cron.job_run_details` table as follows:
+After the preceding example runs, you can check the history in the `cron.job_run_details` table as follows\.

 ```
 postgres=> select * from cron.job_run_details;